 “I’m looking forward to seeing how they deal with the challenges at the top of the table in 2020 as we have some big games against the top teams coming up.”

-CSL FOCUS EPISODE 4: 05s GIRLS A FOUR-CE
+CSL FOCUS EPISODE 4: 05s GIRLS TO THE FOUR

 NORTH TORONTO NITROS 05 CSL Girls have marched to a flawless 4-0 record to stay top of the Under-15 Provincial Indoor Soccer League (PISL).